requirejs/element/README.md

 <img srcid="./localimage.png">
 ```

-If the element's [template property](#template-support) allows for it, the loader plugin will convert that to a path then replace `srcid` with `src` before inserting the template in the DOM.
+The `template` loader plugin will convert that to a path then replace `srcid` with `src` before inserting the template in the DOM.
 The same thing happens with `hrefid` to `href`.

 ## Selector wiring

-The loader plugin looks for special properties on the custom element prototype when constructing new instances, and will run node.querySelectorAll() queries based on those property names.
+The `template` loader plugin looks for special properties on the custom element prototype when constructing new instances, and will run node.querySelectorAll() queries based on those property names.

 Combined with the [mixin capability](#mixins-for-custom-element-modules), this allows some automated wiring of behaviors to DOM nodes internal to the custom element.